deadalusai/requirejsexample/README.md

 1. Install [NodeJS + npm][nodejs] and the [.NET Core SDK][dotnet]
 1. Change to the `src\Web` directory
 1. Run `dotnet restore` to restore .NET Core depencencies
+1. Set the `ASPNETCORE_ENVIRONMENT` environment variable to `Development` to run the app in development mode
 1. Run `dotnet run` to start the .NET Core debug web server
-1. Run `npm install` to restore NPM, bower and typings dependencies
+1. Run `npm install` to restore NPM, JSPM and @types dependencies
 1. Run `npm run watch` to start the debug typescript compile, which automatically watches for changes